dioxfile/Network-Scripts/IPV6_Config/README.md

 `$sudo dnf install net-tools`<br/>

-In case you need, execution permission to DNS_Config with the command<br/>
+In case you need, execution permission to IPV6_Config with the command<br/>
 `$sudo chmod +x rede_ipv6.sh`<br/>

 After that you just run the program: <br/>